 - Poor vision - light is not getting through the lens, because it's no longer transparent.

-- In an older child the eye can turn.
+- An eye turn may develop.
 This is called strabismus, or squint.
 A “turn” occurs because the eye can not focus properly.

 If your child needs surgery